nepi-engine/nepi_rui/README.md

 ### Development

-When developing, always source the devenv (`. devenv.sh`) to ensure the correct versions of python, node and define environment variables.
+When developing, always source the devenv.sh to ensure the correct versions of python, node and define environment variables:

+    cd $CATKIN_WS/src/numurus_rui
+    . devenv.sh

 ### Rosbridge